 The personnel file explained

 In short, a personnel file meaning is a paper or electronic folder where all HR and payroll documents from new, existing or previous employees are stored.
-HR files should include basic employee and compensation information in compliance with federal and state labour laws.
+HR files should include basic employee and compensation information in compliance with federal and state labor laws.
 Understanding what employment records to include in a personnel file helps you avoid costly fines and mistakes.

 What should be in a personnel file?